 As pilots, we understand more than most just how important it is to have reliable data to get from point A to point B. The flight training community needs up-to-date, actionable information to prepare for the future, and the best source of information is, well, the flight training community.
-The State of Flight Training will provide insights to help guide the way forward for your peers and partners who are learning or teaching how to fly.
+The responses that you share will provide insights that help guide the way forward for your peers and partners who are learning or teaching how to fly.

 Thank you for participating in the 4th annual State of Flight Training survey.
 We want to hear from everyone who is involved in the industry, not just instructors and students.

 - Flight Training Organization or FTO: A flight school, aviation university program, academy, flying club, or training center that provides flight training of any kind.